Types of businesses in Vietnam: advantages and disadvantages

 Compiled by GTax Accounting Service

-Conditions for establishing a new company in Vietnam
+How to setup a new company in Vietnam